 Here’s part four of our series on what video costs.
 Each post focuses on one area of decision-making that impacts what video costs.
-Today’s post will explore video distribution and how it will affect your video cost; in the first three posts we addressed filming and editing and producing.
+This post will explore video distribution and how it will affect your video cost.
+In the first three posts we addressed filming and editing and producing.

 Video Costs Have to Include Video Distribution